kmsmith137/ch_frb_l1/MANUAL.md

   - `nbeams` (integer).

     Number of beams being simulated.
-    Must match the value of nbeams in the L1 server's config file.
+    Must match the value of 'nbeams' in the L1 server's config file.

   - `nfreq` (integer).

     Number of frequency channels (usually 1024 in subscale testing, or 16384 in production-scale).
-    Must match the value of nfreq in the L1 server's config file.
+    Must match the value of 'nfreq' in the L1 server's config file.

   - `nt_per_packet` (integer).

     Number of time samples sent in each UDP packet.
-Must match the value of nt_per_packet in the L1 server's config file.
+Must match the value of 'nt_per_packet' in the L1 server's config file.

   - `fpga_counts_per_sample` (integer, default 384).

     Number of FPGA counts per time sample.
-Must match the value of fpga_counts_per_sample in the L1 server's config file.
+Must match the value of 'fpga_counts_per_sample' in the L1 server's config file.

     This is an indirect way of specifiying the sampling rate.
 One FPGA count corresponds to